The Client: Fantastic Fungi

 The Challenge: Create a Movement

-In our time together, we grew a social audience from ZERO to over 80,000 Instagram Followers (and growing…), 80K email subscribers, 63K Facebook Fans, and 13.3K Twitter Followers.
+In our time together, we grew a social audience from ZERO, one follower at a time, to 80K (currently over 200K), 80K email subscribers, 63K Facebook Fans, and 13.3K Twitter Followers.

 There were many phases to this project.
 Initially, when there was “no film,” Greta Rose Agency was challenged to create an identity.
 I am extremely proud of the “world” we created over the span of several years.